ralfstuckert/mtom-sample/README.md

 # mtom-sample
-This repository contains the example client and server for the article TODO
+This repository contains the example client and server for the article Use MTOM to efficiently transmit binary content in SOAP.

 There are three branches: